Why we doubled down on modularity with the new LINQ Bench

 Standardised modules.
 Faster deployment.

-By using standardised, pre-engineered modules, LINQ Bench combines the precision of a custom build with the speed of an off-the-shelf system.
-Every module is tested, validated and stocked in advance.
+By using standardised, pre-engineered modules, LINQ Bench combines the precision of a custom build with the speed of an off-the-shelf system with modules that are tested, validated and stocked in advance.
 This is not just about installation speed – it accelerates the time it takes for your lab to bring new automated workflows online, which means faster results and a quicker return on investment.

 Vertical space is an often overlooked resource.
-LINQ Bench supports multi-tier stacking of worktops, with double, triple or even quadruple layers all within the reach of the SCARA arm.
-This can deliver up to a 300% increase in work area compared to a standard single-tier bench.
+LINQ Bench supports multi-tier stacking of worktops, with double, triple or even quadruple layers all within the reach of the SCARA arm which can deliver up to a 300% increase in work area compared to a standard single-tier bench.

 Image: Triple stacked nucleic acid extraction workcell